 - 1. The member(s) of staff involved need to wear protective clothing. - Aprons and gloves, together with other equipment needed, are stored in the following places: - Nursery & Reception Classes - Ground Floor Children's Toilets (Hooks outside toilets) - 2.
 Staff will encourage each child to do as much as possible for him/herself if they are able to.
 Children who require regular intimate care due to a specific medical or developmental barrier will have a written care plans agreed by Class Teacher, parents/carers, and other professionals involved.
 These plans will include a full risk assessment and will address issues such as moving, handling and personal safety of the child and carer.
 Any historical concerns such as past abuse, should be noted and taken into account. - 3.
 Staff may support a child individually with intimate care as long as they have an enhanced DBS check and follow procedures.
-There should be another member of staff close by.
+They should inform another member of staff that they are going to assist a child with intimate care.